 Important: If your sourdough starter or hooch starts looking pinkish or orange color, throw it away and start over as this means that something bad or nasty has started growing in your starter."

-― thatwillultimatelyresultingalaxy-galaxymergersonacosmictimescale (jdchurchill), Thursday, 28 January 2010 20:42 (nine years ago) link
+― thatwillultimatelyresultingalaxy-galaxymergersonacosmictimescale (jdchurchill), Thursday, 28 January 2010 20:42 (twelve years ago) link

 Pinkish color is a bad thing when you do other fermented things, like sauerkraut.
 I think it's some kind of bacteria.
 I've noticed that watery separation when I've let a biga sit for a few days - never realized it could be alcoholic!

 ― Jaq, Thursday, 28 January 2010 20:47 (twelve years ago) link

 prolly gonna do it like a shot before i feed it tonight!

 ― thatwillultimatelyresultingalaxy-galaxymergersonacosmictimescale (jdchurchill), Thursday, 28 January 2010 20:55 (twelve years ago) link